Dennis-Maigua/DS-Load-Balancer/README.md

 # Assumptions

-1. You are running Linux Ubuntu v20.04 or above on a virtual machine.
+1. You are running Linux Ubuntu v20.04 or above on a host/virtual machine.

 2. You have installed python3 and pip3 libraries.
 Use the following commands to install: